werf/werf/docs/pages/configuration/stapel_image/assembly_instructions.md

 ## What is user stages?

 ***User stage*** is a [_stage_]({{ site.baseurl }}/documentation/reference/stages_and_images.html) with _assembly instructions_ from config.
-Currently, there are two kinds of assembly instructions: _shell_ and _ansible_.
-Werf defines 4 _user stages_ and executes them in this order: _beforeInstall_, _install_, _beforeSetup_ and _setup_.
+Currently, there are two kinds of assembly instructions: _shell_ and _ansible_. werf defines 4 _user stages_ and executes them in this order: _beforeInstall_, _install_, _beforeSetup_ and _setup_.
 Assembly instructions from one stage are executed to create one docker layer.